|

 TCP Flags

-to ignore or capture packets based on TCP flags.
-Check a flag or a
+Allows you to ignore or capture packets based on TCP flags.
+Check a

-when a new packet with the entered TCP flags is
+taken when a new packet with the entered

-example shows how to make the program ignore TCP packets with the
+This example shows how to make the program ignore TCP packets with

 captured.